 (3) Mutual non-existence (Skt. anyonyabhava) – mutual exclusion, such as the non-existence of a vase being a pillar and a pillar being a vase.

-(4) Eternal non-existence (Skt. atyantabhava) – the absolute non-existence of something that never has, never will, and never can presently exist.
+(4) Absolute non-existence (Skt. atyantabhava) – the absolute non-existence of something that never has, never will, and never can presently exist.
 According to some explanations, this type of non-existence refers to the total absence of an object in locations other than where it presently is.